nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 (customizing-multiai-op)=
 ## Customizing the Inference Operator

-The builtin `InferenceOp` operator provides the functionality of the {ref}`holoinfer`.
+The built-in `InferenceOp` operator provides the functionality of the {ref}`holoinfer`.
 This operator has a `receivers` port that can connect to any number of upstream ports to allow for multiai inferencing, and one `transmitter` port to send results downstream.
 Below is a description of some of the operator's parameters and a general guidance on how to use them.

-- `backend`: if the input models are in `tensorrt engine file` format, select `trt` as the backend.
+- `backend`: If the input models are in `tensorrt engine file` format, select `trt` as the backend.
 If the input models are in `onnx` format select either `trt` or `onnx` as the backend.
 - `allocator`: Can be passed to this operator to specify how the output tensors are allocated.
-- `model_path_map`: contains dictionary keys with unique strings that refer to each model.
+- `model_path_map`: Contains dictionary keys with unique strings that refer to each model.
 The values are set to the path to the model files on disk.
 All models must be either in `onnx` or in `tensorrt engine file` format.
 The Holoscan Inference Module will do the `onnx` to `tensorrt` model conversion if the TensorRT engine files do not exist.
-- `pre_processor_map`: this dictionary should contain the same keys as `model_path_map`, mapping to the output tensor name for each model.
+- `pre_processor_map`: This dictionary should contain the same keys as `model_path_map`, mapping to the output tensor name for each model.
-- `inference_map`: this dictionary should contain the same keys as `model_path_map`, mapping to the output tensor name for each model.
+- `inference_map`: This dictionary should contain the same keys as `model_path_map`, mapping to the output tensor name for each model.
 - `enable_fp16`: Boolean variable indicating if half-precision should be used to speed up inferencing.
 The default value is False, and uses single-precision (32-bit fp) values.
-- `input_on_cuda`: indicates whether input tensors are on device or host
+- `input_on_cuda`: Indicates whether input tensors are on device or host.
-- `output_on_cuda`: indicates whether output tensors are on device or host
+- `output_on_cuda`: Indicates whether output tensors are on device or host.
-- `transmit_on_cuda`: if True, it means the data transmission from the inference will be on **Device**, otherwise it means the data transmission from the inference will be on **Host**
+- `transmit_on_cuda`: If True, it means the data transmission from the inference will be on **Device**, otherwise it means the data transmission from the inference will be on **Host**.

 ## Common Pitfalls Deploying New Models